synbioks/synbioks.github.io/content/authors/Mai-Nguyen/_index.md

 superuser: false

 # Role/position
-role: Lead Data Analytics
+role: Lead for Data Analytics

 # Organizations/Affiliations
 organizations:
-- name: University California San Diego
+- name: University of California, San Diego
   url: ""

 #Order to show in compared to other authors when using people section